-Procurement - the overarching function that describes the activities and processes to acquire goods and services including the activities involved in establishing fundamental requirements, sourcing activities such as market research and vendor evaluation and negotiation of contracts.
+The overarching function that describes the activities and processes to acquire goods and services including the activities involved in establishing fundamental requirements, sourcing activities such as market research and vendor evaluation and negotiation of contracts.
 It also includes the purchasing activities required to order and receive goods and services.

 The following principles apply in relation to all University procurement activities.

-1. the Queensland Procurement Policy 2013 will be applied to all procurement instances with a focus on the following principles:
+1. The Queensland Procurement Policy 2013 will be applied to all procurement instances with a focus on the following principles:

 drive value for money in procurement;

 work together across boundaries to achieve savings and benefits;